The ultimate guide to student bills

 Bill Splitting Apps

-Not to be confused with companies that offer to handle and split your bills, bill or money splitting apps can be a great way to manage who owes what in your student house.
+Not to be confused with companies that offer to handle and split your bills, money splitting apps can be a great way to manage who owes what in your student house.

-Once you're all on the app you can request payments from everyone and add comments and due dates.
+Once you're all on a money splitting app like Splitwise you can request payments from everyone and add comments and due dates.
 The app will simply show who's in the red and who's all paid up.

 Joint Bank Account